-Dr Mariam Seedat said her first thoughts about her breast cancer diagnosis were: “I cannot be sick, my baby is in matric and he needs me, and that our aunt Moona is close to death’s door in hospital, who would take care of her?”
+Dr Mariam Seedat said her first thoughts about her breast cancer diagnosis were: “I cannot be sick, my baby is in matric and he needs me, and our aunt Moona is close to death’s door in hospital.
+Who would take care of her?”
 Her diagnosis, it seems, was an opportunity for altruism.

 She was also determined to be strong.
 “I did not allow myself to get all teary eyed and emotional, I come from a long line of strong woman and I gathered the courage of the women that came before me and decided that I was going to go forth and conquer,” she says.

 As an academic and a clinical sociologist, Mariam says she approached the situation scientifically.
 “My gynaecologist explained ductal carcinoma in situ (DCIS*), but it was like listening to a story about someone else.
 This was not meant to happen to me.
 I had followed all the rules, regular check-ups, monthly examinations, exercise and diet.
 What had gone wrong?
 I tried to remember if there was a family history – none came to mind.
 I went into warrior mode within minutes of hearing my diagnosis with my husband and best friend at my side.”

 Mariam’s husband, Alan, said it was a Tuesday morning, 14 May 2019, when he received a call from her gynaecologist to join the consultation.
 “That was the day that Mariam would receive the results of a vacuum biopsy that was performed after a suspicious calcification was identified on her mammogram a week earlier.
 My instinct had told me that something was wrong.
 Mariam and I were both anxious and to be honest, I was also very afraid.
 Then the doctor confirmed the diagnosis.
 Nothing can prepare you for the news.”